 But when you’re using used cloth diapers, you don’t know where that’s been.

-I mean, would you want that anywhere near your baby if it wasn’t being washed properly or regularly?
+Would you want that anywhere near your baby if it wasn’t being washed properly or regularly?
 Or what if their baby had a previous yeast infection?

 You just don’t know when you’re using a hand-me-down.